Seven-arm octopus

-The seven-arm octopus (Haliphron atlanticus), also known as the blob octopus or sometimes called septopus, is one of the two largest known species of octopus; the largest specimen ever discovered had an estimated total length of 3.5 m and mass of 75 kg.
+The seven-arm octopus (Haliphron atlanticus), also known as the blob octopus or sometimes called septopus, is one of the two largest known species of octopus; the largest specimen ever discovered had an estimated total length of 3.5 m (11 ft) and mass of 75 kg (165 lb).
 The only other similarly large extant species is the giant Pacific octopus, Enteroctopus dofleini.

 The genera Alloposina (Grimpe, 1922), Alloposus (Verrill, 1880) and Heptopus (Joubin, 1929) are junior synonyms of Haliphron, a monotypic genus in the monotypic family Alloposidae, part of the superfamily Argonautoidea in the suborder Incirrata of the order Octopoda.

-Description
+Traits

 Egg string and embryos of H. atlanticus collected north of the Cape Verde Islands: The eggs measure around 8 mm at their widest.

 The seven-arm octopus is so named because in males, the hectocotylus (a specially modified arm used in egg fertilization) is coiled in a sac beneath the right eye.
 Due to this species' thick, gelatinous tissue, the arm is easily overlooked, giving the appearance of just seven arms.
 However, like other octopuses, it actually has eight.

+Unlike most octopods, H. atlanticus has a swim bladder, an organ evolved from its digestive system.
+The swim bladder allows it to maintain neutral buoyancy, neither sinking nor rising in the water column.

+Older specimens have been found to have shorter bodies and longer arms than juveniles.

+While juveniles tend to be translucent, one study in 1985 in Norway studied the morphology between two female H. Atlanticus specimens, with one being a dark purple and the other a pale blue/white.
+Video evidence from the Monterey Bay Aquarium Research Institute (MBARI) was released showing a red specimen as well, giving the species a color range of blue to red when adults.